digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-18.md

 * Worked on Maestrov2.
 Has initialization plugin, fixed step plugin and csv plugin.
 Supports existing multimodel format.
 * MaestroV2 also gives some insights on the into-cps app.
 Expect to set up a meeting with Hugo about maestrov2 and into-cps app.

+#### Jim
+* Made progress with three research proposal bids in the UK.
+All are on different aspects of Trustworthy Autonomous Systems: Verification, Security, and Resilience, respectively.
+Started work on joint research proposal on collaboration between Peter's group in Aarhus and mine in York.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2